 “And most of the multitude spread their garments in the road, and others were cutting branches from the trees and spreading them in the road.
 And the multitude going before Him, and those who followed after were crying out, saying, “Hosanna to the Son of David!
 Blessed is HE who comes in the name of the LORD, Hosanna in the highest!”
 And when HE had entered Jerusalem, all the city was stirred, saying, “Who is this?”
 And the multitudes were saying, ‘This is the prophet JESUS, from Nazareth in Galilee”(Matthew 21: 8-11).

 There were at least three types of people along the roadside as Jesus rode the colt into Jerusalem.
 There were the 1.
-Pharisees, the religious leaders of HIS day plotting to kill HIM, 2. there were the unbelievers and 3. there were those throwing their cloaks on the road and waving flags, banners, and palm branches to honor the KING of Kings, Jesus Christ of Nazareth.
+Pharisees, the religious leaders of HIS day plotting to kill HIM, 2. there were the unbelievers and 3. there were those throwing their cloaks on the road and waving flags, banners, and palm branches to honor the KING of Kings, YESHUA, Our Messiah.

 Those three groups still exist today.
 There is one question left that only you can answer: Which group of people would you be standing with?

-“FATHER, in the name of Jesus Christ, I pray that you will give us courage and boldness to be a people that will raise a banner, a flag, a staff and even a Glory Ring to worship you.
+“FATHER, in the name of YESHUA, Our Messiah, I pray that you will give us courage and boldness to be a people that will raise a banner, a flag, a staff and even a Prophetic Worship Glory Ring to worship you.
 To say YOU alone are worthy to be worshiped.
 To demonstrate YOU alone are holy, righteous and pure.
 That we will immediately lay down the religious traditions of the generations before us and quickly emerge as a generation of those that worship you in Spirit and in Truth!
 Amen!”